inrupt/solid-common-vocab-rdf/README.md

 follows:

-* In the root directory we generally provide an Artifact Generator configuration file that configured which vocabularies we wish to bundle together, and how to package and publish multiple artifacts (e.g., multiple `npm` modules, or multiple Java JARs, etc.).
+* In the root directory we generally provide an Artifact Generator configuration file that configures which vocabularies we wish to bundle together, and how to package and publish multiple artifacts (e.g., multiple `npm` modules, or multiple Java JARs, etc.).

-* A 'CopyOfVocab' directory that stores local vocabulary files (typically in Turtle), such as copies of online vocabularies (e.g., if we can't easily access online versions in RDF, or if the hosting server is unreliable).
+* A `/CopyOfVocab` directory that stores local vocabulary files (typically in Turtle), such as copies of online vocabularies (e.g., if we can't easily access online versions in RDF, or if the hosting server is unreliable).

-* An 'Extension' directory that stores extension vocabularies that, for example, may provide translations of labels or comments for terms from other vocabularies, or that select subsets of terms from other large vocabularies.
+* An `/Extension` directory that stores extension vocabularies that, for example, may provide translations of labels or comments for terms from other vocabularies, or that select subsets of terms from other large vocabularies.